Originally posted 2018-12-07 07:00:29.

 Since men do not have the birthing and nurturing components to their sexuality that women do, it’s hard to see how this exaptation might work there.
 Males are naturally competitive, since it is competition with other men, to impregnate women, that ensures reproductive success.
 Men expend huge amounts of effort to achieve impregnation and almost none in reproduction itself, whereas women are exactly the opposite.
 That is because the male’s primary interest, albeit tempered by society, is in siring as many children as he can, whereas the female’s interest is in ensuring that the children she does bear, survive to sexual maturity.
 Given the differences between male and female sexuality, it is hard to see how bisexualism, which might have an adaptive advantage in females, could have one in males.

-This suggests that the old saw, quoted by Mike Bailey, was right, at least as regards men – they are ‘gay, straight or lying’.
+This suggests that the old saw, quoted by Dr JM Bailey, was right, at least as regards men – they are ‘gay, straight or lying’.

 Bisexual as gay male

-This is not what is meant in the Western sense of bisexualism, which is ill-defined as a form of attraction or sexuality.
-This is doubtless the result of Anglo-Saxon prudishness and the reluctance to discuss anal sex, which is obviously a necessity in sexual relationships between men.
+This is not what is meant in the Western sense of bisexualism in males, which is ill-defined as a form of attraction or sexuality.
+This is perhaps the result of Anglo-Saxon prudishness and the reluctance to discuss anal sex, which is obviously a necessity in sexual relationships between males.
 ‘Bisexual’ in this context has come to mean something like ‘homosexual but only sometimes’.
 This seems little better than a conceit.
-In fact, the Western model of bisexualism appears to be completely without substance, with one exception.
+In fact, the Western model of bisexualism in males appears to be completely without substance, with one exception.

 Pseudo-bisexualism — the only real form of bisexualism in males

-That single exception, in males, is pseudo-bisexualism, which is a function of autogynephilia or AGP (and possibly also of its female equivalent, Autoandrophilia.)
-AGP is ‘a man’s propensity to be aroused at the thought or image of himself as a woman’.
-This is the cause of all male non-homosexual gender dysphoria, in Blanchard Theory.
+That single exception, in males, is pseudo-bisexualism, which is a function of autogynephilia or AGP.
+This is ‘a man’s propensity to be aroused at the thought or image of himself as a woman’.
+It is the cause of all male non-homosexual gender dysphoria, in Blanchard Theory.
 Not all AGP males exhibit pseudo-bisexualism, but this appears to be at least partly related to culture.

 Pseudo-bisexualism causes AGP men to seek to satisfy their fetishistic desire to ‘be women’ by being penetrated.
 Since they are naturally attracted to femininity and repulsed by masculinity, however, they often seek transwomen to penetrate them.
 This leads to many problems since HSTS, who are usually far more feminine, are themselves repulsed by being asked to penetrate, meaning AGP transwomen (who have male sexuality and are therefore willing to penetrate) are better suited to this.